rafahsieh99/rafahsieh99/README.md

 - **Data-analysis-with-machine-learning**: A project based on machine learning techniques for data analysis.
 - **Microservices**: A set of microservices designed to manage products and inventories.

-(Remember to add links to your project repositories if you have them ready)

 ## 📫 Connect with Me